dashpilot/netlify-build-status-widget/README.md

 # How to use?

+# Option 1: Standalone (without integration with Netlify CMS / Netlify Identity)

+This is the simplest option: deploy this project to Netlify,and create the following environment variables in Netlify (Settings > Build & Deploy > Environment):

+`NETLIFY_TOKEN` (create a token via User Settings > Applications > Personal Access Tokens)

+`NETLIFY_SITE_ID` (Settings > General > Site Details > API ID).

+# Option 2: Integration with Netlify CMS and Netlify Identity

 ### Step 1: add script

 Just add the widget CCS and JS to the head of your index.html: